-Lesson 4: Why Do We Present Data Like A Maze?
+Lesson 3: Why Do We Present Data Like A Maze?

-As I am doing more and more work in Data Storytelling, I am coming across examples that are demonstrative of the fact that our ability to data storytell is still at its embryonic stages.
-There are simple things we agree with in theory but fail to apply.
+As I do more and more work on Data Storytelling, I come across examples that are demonstrative of the fact that our ability to data storytell is still at its embryonic stages.
+There are simple things that we agree with in theory but fail to apply.